specmatic/specmatic-kafka-sample/README.md

 * [Specmatic Website](https://specmatic.io)
 * [Specmatic Documenation](https://specmatic.io/documentation.html)

 This sample project demonstrates how we can run contract tests against a service which interacts with a kafka broker.

+**NOTE**: This project uses **AsyncAPI 2.6** specification.
+For equivalent sample project that uses **AsyncAPI 3.0** spec please refer to **[specmatic-kafka-sample-asyncapi3](https://github.com/znsio/specmatic-kafka-sample-asyncapi3)**.

 ## Background
 This project includes a consumer that listens to messages on a specific topic.